India’s Cockroach Janta Party viral protest movement sparks youth backlash against Modi government

 Key details reported by multiple sources:

-- The Cockroach Janta Party (CJP) was launched as a satirical political movement in response to Indian Supreme Court Chief Justice Surya Kant’s remarks comparing unemployed youth to 'cockroaches' on May 18, 2026.
+- The Cockroach Janta Party (CJP) was launched as a satirical political movement in response to Supreme Court Chief Justice Surya Kant’s May 15, 2026, remark comparing unemployed youth to 'cockroaches'

-- CJP amassed over 22 million social media followers within a week, surpassing the ruling Bharatiya Janata Party (BJP) in follower count.
+- CJP amassed over 19 million (ABC) to 23 million (NEWSCOMAU/THEAGE) social media followers within days, surpassing the ruling Bharatiya Janata Party (BJP)

-- India’s unemployment rate for ages 15–24 is 16%, with graduate unemployment at 40%, while the country produces 5 million graduates annually but only 2.8 million jobs.
+- India’s youth unemployment rate is 16% for ages 15–24 and 40% for graduates, with 5 million graduates produced annually but only 2.8 million jobs available

 Points of Difference